People confuse the phrases writ large and at large. Here is the difference:

 at large

-2. As a whole; in general.
+3. As a whole, as a body; altogether; in general.

-Oxford University Press via Lexico.com (entry on at large)
+Oxford English Dictionary (entry on large)

 Why I made this